Charlotte Child Custody LAWYER

 Striving for the Ideal Child Custody Arrangements in Charlotte

-More studies show the importance of children spending as much time as possible with both parents.
+Recent research highlights the benefit of children spending time with both parents.

-An experienced Charlotte family law attorney can help you address all legal family law issues and present them to the court for approval.
+An experienced Charlotte family law attorney can support you through all legal matters and bring your agreement to court for approval.

 Types of Custody in North Carolina

-In addition to creating a fair and reasonable schedule of physical custody, you and your co-parent may agree to share the responsibilities for making important decisions for the child’s welfare, which is called legal custody.
+In addition to creating a fair and reasonable schedule for physical custody, you and your co-parent may agree to share the responsibility for major decisions about your child's well-being, a concept known as legal custody.

 Some examples of those decisions include these and others:

-• Education, including whether your child will receive special education services
+• Education, such as whether your child receives special education services

 • Religious upbringing

-With a court-approved agreement, you will have the law behind you if your co-parent fails to hold up his or her side of the child custody arrangement.
+With a court-approved agreement, you have the support of the law if your co-parent does not follow the terms of your child custody arrangement.

 Joint Custody vs. Sole Custody

-When it comes to child custody arrangements, it's important to understand the difference between joint custody and sole custody.
-Joint custody means both parents share legal and physical custody of the child, while sole custody means one parent has primary custody and decision-making authority.
+When making a custody arrangement, you need to consider the distinctions between joint custody and sole custody.
+Joint custody means both parents share legal and physical custody, while sole custody grants one parent the main authority for the child's care and major decisions.

 Factors to consider when determining custody arrangements include: